-Valuation date:
+Valuation date

 Actuarially determined contribution amounts are calculated as of the beginning of the fiscal year (July 1) for the year immediately following the fiscal year.
-Actuarial valuations are performed every year.
+The assumption shown below are those used in the 7/1/2020 actuarial valuation to calculate the FY2022 ADC.
+Assumptions used to determine all contributions in the past would not have been the same.

-Methods and assumptions used to determine co ontribution rates:
+Methods and assumptions used to determine contribution rates:

 Actuarial cost method Entry Age Normal

 Amortization method Level Dollar

-Remaining amortization period 13 years
+Remaining amortization period 10 to 15 years

 Asset valuation method Market Value

-Inflation 2.75 percent
+Inflation 2.50 percent

 Salary increases Rates vary by years of service

-Investment rate of return 6.50%, net of pension plan investment expense, including inflation
+Investment rate of return 6.25%, net of pension plan investment expense, including inflation

 Retirement age Rates vary by age

-Mortality RP-2014 Blue Collar Mortality Table with generational projection using Scale MP-2014
+Mortality SOA PubS-2010(B) with generational projection using Scale MP-2019

+Actuarial Information to Include in the Financial Statements for the June 30, 2022 Measurement Date